HasanAbdelhady/Chatgpt-clone/README.md

 4. Update URLs in `urls.py`

 ## Contributing

+The current version still needs some improvement, so feel free to suggest improvements

 1. Fork the repository
 2. Create your feature branch (`git checkout -b feature/SomeFeature`)